gulabd/UVITTools.jl/docs/src/index.md

 ### Flux calibration

 The count rates at each wavelength are converted to flux using the effective area derived from the grating observations of spectrophotometric standards.
 The effective area files for three grating and calibrated orders are provided in the `caldata` directory, these files are used by the flux calibration functions `fuv_grating1_flux_calib`, `fuv_grating2_flux_calib` and `nuv_grating1_m1_flux_calib` (see the function documentation for more details).
+These functions assume that the extraction width along the spatial direction include all the source flux as the aperture correction is not built-in.

-### Generating wavelengh and flux calibrated spectra in one step
+### Generating wavelength and flux calibrated spectra in one step

 The `UVITTools.jl` package provides functions for direct generation of background-corrected, wavelength and flux calibrated spectra in one shot without going through the individual steps.
 Users can use the functions `fuv_grating1_fluxed_spec`, `fuv_grating2_fluxed_spec`, and `nuv_grating_m1_fluxed_spec` for this purpose (see function documentation for more details).